ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-2.md

 ## Introduction
-In this second part of a two part series, we will be setting up a [Jenkins Shared libraries](https://jenkins.io/doc/book/pipeline/shared-libraries/) to execute our Jenkins jobs.
+In this second part of the series, we will be setting up a [Jenkins Shared libraries](https://jenkins.io/doc/book/pipeline/shared-libraries/) to execute our Jenkins jobs.
 Additionally, we will update `seed.groovy` from Part 1 to build a regular Pipeline and and Multibranch Pipeline for two [JHipster](https://www.jhipster.tech/) services.

 ## Prerequisites
 1. Jenkins set up to use the [Jenkins Job DSL API](https://jenkinsci.github.io/job-dsl-plugin/)